-Tiffin City Schools does not offer a summer school program.
-Sentinel students must be enrolled at SCTC to enroll in summer school courses.
+Tiffin City Schools offers a summer school program for credit recovery only.
 Any summer course taken at another high school must have a Columbian High School administrator's approval before enrolling.
 Students will only be permitted to take summer school classes for credit advancement if there is a scheduling conflict and the course does not have an Ohio State Test.